Growing up with a bipolar mother: a true story

 Weeks later, as my brother and I were cleaning out her apartment, we stumbled upon a packet of Hallmark cards signed “your lover” and a tube of K-Y jelly.
 We looked at each other with a combination of disgust and amusement.
 They were indeed from the dentist.
 She was involved with him.
 At the risk of exposing his secret, we decided to call to tell him that she died; maybe he would want to know this affair was over.

 “Thank you for telling me,” he said.
 And then he hung up.

-Elisabeth Aron is a part-time OB/GYN and part-time medical writer.
-She has written a book, Pregnancy Dos and Don'ts, contributed to consumer health magazines, and has 2 published Birth Stories.
+Elisabeth Aron, the author of "Growing up with a bipolar mother: a true story," is a part-time OB/GYN and part-time medical writer.
+She has written a book, Pregnancy Dos and Don'ts, contributed to consumer health magazines, and has two published Birth Stories.